Transfer-Entropy-Regularized Markov Decision Processes: Introduction

 \section{Introduction}

-\emph{Transfer entropy} \cite{schreiber2000measuring} is an information-theoretic measure of directional information flow among interdependent random processes.
-It can be viewed as a variation of \emph{directed information}, a concept that has been used in information-theory literature for the analysis of communication systems with feedback \cite{marko1973bidirectional,massey1990causality,kramer1998directed}.
-In recent years, these quantities have been used for causality analysis in a broad range of applications in science and engineering \cite{amblard2011directed}.
-To our knowledge, the concept equivalent to directed information first appeared in \cite{gourieroux1987kullback}, where the quantity is termed \emph{Kullback causality measure}.
-It appears that the concepts of transfer entropy \cite{schreiber2000measuring}, directed information \cite{massey1990causality}, and Kullback causality measure \cite{gourieroux1987kullback} are introduced independently in distinct literatures.
+{\updnew \emph{Transfer entropy} \cite{schreiber2000measuring} is a quantity that can be understood as a measure of information flow between random processes.
+It is a generalization of \emph{directed information}, a concept proposed in the information theory literature for the analysis of communication systems with feedback \cite{marko1973bidirectional,massey1990causality,kramer1998directed}.
+Closely related concepts include the \emph{KL-causality measure} \cite{gourieroux1987kullback}, which was originally introduced in the economic statistics literature for the causality analysis.\footnote{Sometimes (e.g., in statistical physics \cite{parrondo2015thermodynamics}), transfer entropy is used as a synonym for directed information.
+It appears that the concepts of transfer entropy \cite{schreiber2000measuring}, directed information \cite{marko1973bidirectional,massey1990causality}, and Kullback causality measure \cite{gourieroux1987kullback} were introduced independently.} Recently, these concepts have been applied in a broad range of academic disciplines, including neuroscience \cite{wibral2014directed}, finance \cite{jiao2013universal}, and social science \cite{ver2012information}.